Welcome to markorear.com, a website dedicated to exploring the O'Rear lineage

 Introduction:

-Chapter One: Amazingly, I am related to 33 US.
-Presidents, Winston Churchill, Lady Diana, and well, a who's who of other famous people including two Beatles!
-If you click on the gallery below, you can scroll through them.
+Chapter One: Amazingly, Familysearch.com tells me that I am related to 33 US.
+Presidents, Winston Churchill, Lady Diana, and many famous entrepreneurs and entertainers such as Walt Disney and Marilyn Monroe.
+It's a who's who of famous people including two Beatles!

 Chapter Two: highlights our families involvement in the Salem Witch trials through my direct descendant Mehitable Brabrooke.
 Mehitable's husband John Downing is a direct descendant whose brother was George Downing of 10 Downing Street!

-Chapter Three: highlights the finding that one of our early American ancestors married an Indian, and that we do indeed have a very small part Indian blood.
+Chapter Three: highlights the supposition that one of our early American ancestors married an Indian, and that the O'Rear family has a very small part Indian blood.

 Chapter One: Famous Ancestors